• About The Emerald Palate

 oyster happy hour details

-The Walrus and the Carpenter’s oyster happy hour runs Monday – Thursday from 4 pm – 5 pm.
-You get $1 off oysters during this time.
-They also offer steeper discounts seasonally.
+The Walrus and the Carpenter’s oyster happy hour runs around Monday – Fridays from 4 pm – 5 pm.
+You usually get ~$2 off oysters during this time, but they change it up to offer steeper discounts seasonally.
 For example, I’ve seen tray discounts on Wednesdays during summer and extended oyster happy hour times during winter.
 Check their Instagram for updates!

 Taylor Shellfish Farms

 Taylor Shellfish Farms is another one of the best oyster restaurants in Seattle to get fresh oysters because it’s one of the largest oyster farmers in the state.
-One of the best things to do in Skagit Valley is go up to their farm and slurp fresh shucked oysters while looking out at the sea, but now you don’t have to make the drive to get their sweet shellfish.
+One of the best things to do in Skagit Valley is go up to their farm and slurp fresh shucked oysters while looking out at the sea, but you don’t have to make the drive to get their sweet shellfish because they have a few restaurants around Seattle.

 person holding fresh oysters at an oyster farm in Washington